-Workshops are led by Townsend Center director Timothy Hampton and graduate student researcher Alex Brostoff (Comparative Literature), and include visiting speakers.
+Workshop sessions are led by Townsend Center director Stephen Best and postdoctoral scholar Alex Creighton, and include visiting speakers.

 The workshop is open to undergraduate students who expect to graduate in May 2024 or December 2024, and who are writing honors theses in the following departments:

-Participants receive a $300 research stipend and the opportunity to apply for additional funding for major research expenses, including travel.
+Participants receive a $300 research stipend and the opportunity to apply for additional funding for major research expenses.

-Participants are expected to attend all sessions of the workshop, which are held monthly from December 2019 through April 2020 on selected Tuesdays from 5:30-7:30 pm.
-The spring semester concludes with a student-organized mini-conference at which participants present their thesis projects.
-The first workshop meeting is Tuesday, December 3, from 5:30-7:30 pm at the Townsend Center.
+Participants are expected to attend all sessions of the workshop, which are held monthly from December 2023 through April 2024 on selected Tuesdays from 5:30-7:30 pm.
+The spring semester concludes during RRR week with a student-organized mini-conference at which participants present their thesis projects.
+Workshop meetings are as follows: